davidbegin/phoenix-new-app-bug/README.md

-a for Repo trying to identify a potential bug in Phoenix
+I Repo for trying to identify a potential (not a bug!) bug in Phoenix

 ---

-I believe this commit introduced a bug around generating a new Phoenix application: https://github.com/phoenixframework/phoenix/commit/1ec8f3bce5d3caec1dddac6590e99ab506c6d998
+I thought (wrong!) this commit introduced a bug around generating a new Phoenix application: https://github.com/phoenixframework/phoenix/commit/1ec8f3bce5d3caec1dddac6590e99ab506c6d998

 I followed these steps to create the repos in this Repo:
 ```